dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   * The minimum initial advice fee for scaled or single issue advice is AUD 550, including GST.

-  Please note, we do not charge initial advice fees under the Accelerate and Support packages outlined below.</td></tr>
+  <p>Please note, we do not charge initial advice fees under the Accelerate and Support packages outlined below.</td></p></tr>

   <tr> <td valign="top">Advice Implementation</td>

-  <td>On completion of the Statement of Advice, we will calculate an implementation fee.
+  <td><p>On completion of the Statement of Advice, we will calculate an implementation fee.
 This fee will be calculated on a time basis.
 If you request our assistance to implement the recommendations made, we will charge the implementation fee.
 We will disclose this fee and the implementation services it covers in the Statement of Advice.

   There is no minimum implementation fee.

-  Advice implementation incorporates:
+  Advice implementation incorporates:</p>

   * Establishing investment and superannuation structures